ElectricGrill

 Flavor Differences

 Gas itself is flavorless.
 The taste people associate with gas grilling comes from fat dripping onto flame and vaporizing, creating smoke that coats the food.
 Electric grills with drip trays capture this fat before it vaporizes, resulting in less smoky flavor.
 The Ninja Woodfire solves this with real wood pellets that generate authentic smoke, and many users report that the wood pellet flavor actually surpasses plain gas since you are adding a specific wood character rather than just vaporized fat.
-In blind taste tests, experienced grillers can tell the difference between electric and gas about 60 percent of the time.
-Casual cooks rarely notice.
+The flavor gap is subtle: experienced grillers may notice the difference between electric and gas, while casual cooks rarely do.
 If flavor is your top priority and you will not use a pellet system, gas wins.
 If convenience matters more, electric closes the gap.
 The Char-Broil Bistro Pro Dual Fuel gives you both options in one unit if you cannot decide.

 Cost Comparison

 Electric grills cost $0.10-0.30 per session in electricity.
 A standard gas grill burns $1-3 in propane per session.
-Over 52 weekly grilling sessions, electric costs $5-16 per year to operate versus $52-156 for gas.
-On purchase price, budget electric grills start at $89 while basic gas grills start around $200.
+Over 52 weekly grilling sessions, electric costs $5-16 per year to operate versus the flagship-156 for gas.
+On purchase price, budget electric grills starts in the entry tier while basic gas grills start around this price tier.
 Mid-range electric ($250-500) competes with mid-range gas ($300-600).
 The total cost of ownership over five years favors electric by $200-700 depending on how often you grill.

 Convenience and Maintenance